Notable People

 Berman could have sold the story simply as personal drama, the fired prosecutor who fought back.
 Instead he tried to elevate it into an institutional memoir, a case study in how pressure works and why certain legal offices become symbolic long before they become famous.

 Whether one likes memoirs of officialdom or not, the choice clarifies his place in the archive.
-He belongs not only to the world of prosecutions, but to the longer American argument over whether professional institutions can hold their shape under partisan strain.
+He belongs to the world of prosecutions and to the longer American argument over whether professional institutions can hold their shape under partisan strain.

 Why it matters